-The UK Fiancé(e) visa category is for engaged partners of British citizens or persons with indefinite leave to remain who wish to enter the UK and marry within 6 months of their arrival.
-An application for a UK Fiancé(e) visa must be made from outside the UK.
+The UK Fiance visa category is for engaged partners of British citizens, persons with indefinite leave to remain in the UK or limited leave to remain under Appendix EU or Appendix ECAA who wish to enter the UK and marry within 6 months of their arrival.
+An application for a UK Fiance visa must be made from outside the UK.

-In order to qualify for a UK Fiancé(e) visa, you will need to satisfy UK Visas and Immigration that:
+In order to qualify for a UK Fiance visa, you will need to satisfy UK Visas and Immigration that:

 - You are both over the age of 18;